Altitude Terrain Guarding and Guarding Uni-Monotone Polygons: Sweep Algorithm

 \subsection{Guarding Monotone Mountains}

 We considered the \acf{AGP} in uni-monotone polygons, for which the upper polygonal chain is a single horizontal edge.
 There exist a similar definition of polygons: that of {\it monotone mountains} by O'Rourke~\cite{o-vplmm-97}.
 A polygon $P$ is a monotone mountain if it is a monotone polygon for which one of the two polygonal chain is a single line segment (which in contrast to a uni-monotone polygon does not have to be horizontal).
-All our proofs also apply to monotone mountains, hence, we have: \begin{corollary} Monotone mountains are perfect. \end{corollary}
+By examining our argument, one can see that we never used the fact that $\cal H$ is horizontal, so all our proofs also apply to monotone mountains, and hence, we have: \begin{corollary} Monotone mountains are perfect. \end{corollary}